Some links in this post may be affiliate links

 Spider Orchids need regular pruning to keep them neat and discourage pest and disease infestation.
 Repotting is need when growth begins to suffer or the medium becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.

+Water Brassia Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings.
 Decrease watering during the cold season as growth is minimal at this time but do not let the soil dry out completely.

 Use tepid, chlorine-free water as the orchids are sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.

-Spider Orchid grows best in bright, indirect light.
+Spider Orchid grows best in bright indirect light.
 Keep it away from direct sunshine to avoid sun scorch on the leaves.

 Regularly rotate the pot to ensure that the orchid receives adequate light on all sides for even growth.

 Make sure that there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.
+Keep the orchid away from drafts to avoid sudden changes in temperature as they can cause reduced growth and blooming.

+Spider Orchid requires a humidity of 60-70% to thrive.
+Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
 Do not mist the leaves as it can lead to fungal diseases.
-Check out these techniques on how to raise raise humidity for houseplants.
+Check out these techniques on how to raise increase humidity for houseplants.

 Once in a while clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

 The best potting medium for Brassia Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+Most orchid potting mixes are ideal for this orchid.

-Withhold feeding during the cold season as growth is minimal at this time.
-Do not feed an orchid that is in flower.
+Withhold feeding in the cold season as growth is minimal at this time.
+Do not feed an orchid that is in flower as it may shorten the flowering period.

 It is better to err on the side of underfeeding than overfeeding a Spider Orchid as overfeeding may result in loss of roots thus death of the orchid.
+Overfeeding can also lead to vegetative growth instead of flower production.

 Repot Brassia Orchid when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.